9xeb/nsm/README.md

 # nsm
 A network security monitor powered by Zeek and Suricata

+## Usage
+Make sure required docker volumes are available beforehand, or define them locally by editing the docker-compose.yml file.

 ## TODO
 - logrotate suricata logs
 - health check to recover from crashes